lemonase/lemonase.github.io/content/about-me.md

 ## $ whoami
 I am a computer science student who enjoys exploring and learning new concepts and interesting technologies.
-I also enjoy learning about the history of the field.
+I also enjoy learning about the history of the craft.
 Doing so has helped me to put the pieces together and to satiate some of my curiosity about the inner workings of modern computers.
 There are so many rabbit holes and twisty turns to get caught up in, but that's what makes it great.
 The breadth and depth of knowledge out there seems almost infinite;
 it is certainly more than any one person can fit in their head, yet there is always the opportunity to carve out your own section and improve it.
-Anyways thanks for listening to my TED talk :laughing:
+Anyways thanks for coming to my TED talk :laughing:

 ## Areas of interest
-A couple of areas that I gravitate towards are Linux/Unix, FOSS, Networking, Web APIs, Virtualization, Automation and occasionally messing with Raspberry Pi's.
+A couple of areas that I gravitate towards are Linux/Unix (I'm most familiar with Debian based distros), FOSS, Game Development, Networking, Web APIs, Virtualization, Containerization and occasionally messing with a Raspberry Pi.
 One day I hope to give something of value back to the community by making something really cool and helping others from my experience :metal:.
-Other things I enjoy learning are history, physics, geometry and philosophy.
+Other things I enjoy learning are history, physics, geometry and philosophy, not neccesarily in that order.
 :crescent_moon:

 I do enjoy playing PC games every now and then,